 In principle, all income is taxable, including income from prostitution, but the implementation of this varies.
 In some cases people have been made to pay tax on their estimated earnings from prostitution.
 Some people have registered as self-employed, so that they can pay taxes and therefore benefit from the special rights that taxpayers have.
 Most services are liable to VAT in Norway.

 Prostitution is not considered work in Norway.
-Persons with permits that allow social welfare benefits may claim economical support from NAV when not employed and lacking funding.
+Persons with permits that allow social welfare benefits may claim economical support from NAV when not employed and lacking financial means.

-It is not illegal for foreigners to work as prostitutes in Norway, as prostitution is not considered work.
+It is not illegal for foreigners to sell sex in Norway, as prostitution is not considered work.
 Section 27 of the Immigration Act stipulates that foreigners can be deported for breaches of the peace.

 The Police Act